Becoming a carer is not a natural choice for many people. Over time it may become a very challenging and sometimes lonely experience.

 There’s no need to book in advance but you can call the Family Support Team for more information on 01772 629171.

 The drop-in takes place on the first Tuesday of every month between 1pm and 3pm.
+Click here to see details of upcoming sessions.

-Click here to visit the Central and West Lancashire Carers website.
+Click here to visit the n-compass website.

 The Family Support team also runs a Befriending Service to support carers and those who are socially isolated.
 Click here to read more.